About the conference

 Date and location

 The conference will be from Thursday 19 to Saturday 21 September 2013 in Canberra, Australia.
-The discipline day (Thursday) will be held at the INSPIRE Centre at the University of Canberra.
+The discipline day (Thursday) will be held at the INSPIRE Centre at the University of Canberra (See the map of UC).
 The conference days (Friday and Saturday) will be at The Australian National University in the Science Teaching Building and Hancock Building on Linnaeus Way.
+See the map of ANU grid F4.

 On Thursday evening from 6-7pm Professor Brian Schmidt (2012 Nobel Laureate) will provide a keynote for teachers and ACSME 2013 participants followed by the Conference Dinner at 7pm.